 There may even be a lack of agreement over what methods are going to best help your child.
 A dyslexia tutor or Orton-Gillingham instructor is not only your child’s teacher but also an informational liaison.
 These educators’ private practice may be acting as an advocate or parent educators in addition to our role of teaching the student.
 Employees of a school system are charged with day-to-day communication with parents in layperson’s terms.

 Listen to an in-depth question-and-answer session about Orton-Gilligham.
 The Together in Literacy podcast, Season 2, Episode, 6: Q&A About OG.

 In many cases, a dyslexia evaluation will recommend multisensory instruction, but it can be a challenge for parents to know if their child is receiving multisensory teaching or to understand what multisensory instruction means.

-So, how can you explain multisensory teaching in parent-friendly terms?
+So, how can you explain multisensory instruction in parent-friendly terms?

-I usually start by explaining the whys, followed by the what multisensory instruction means and finally how it benefits the child.
+I usually start by explaining “the whys”, followed by “the what”, and finally I explain how multisensory instruction benefits the child.